numantepe/jack/README.md

 # jack
-Jack - A Compiler for the OOP language Jack written in C
+Jack - A Compiler for the OOP language Jack written in C++

 <br>